Green Mole (Pipian Verde) is the perfect introduction to the wild world of mole sauces (pronounced mo-lay).

 If you're making Arroz Rojo, add a dollop of oil and 1 cup rice to a saucepan on medium heat.
 Stir and cook until the rice starts to turn opaque and brown (a few minutes).
 Meanwhile, add 1/2 onion, 1 garlic clove, and 1-2 roasted tomatoes to a blender.
 Pulse blend until smooth.
 You can add a few tablespoons of the stock if it won't blend at first.
 Add blender mixture to the rice.
 Saute for a couple minutes until heated thoroughly.
 Add 2 cups of stock and 1/2 teaspoon salt to the rice.
 Stir well.
 Bring to a light boil and then reduce heat to a low simmer.
 When all the liquid is absorbed (15-20 minutes) set aside and cover, letting it rest in its own steam for a few minutes.
 Salt to taste.

 You can use any seasoning you want for the chicken.
-For this batch (2 chicken breasts), I used: 1 teaspoon chili powder, 1/2 teaspoon Mexican oregano, 1/4 teaspoon garlic powder, 1/4 teaspoon salt, freshly cracked black pepper
+For this batch (2 chicken breasts), I used: 1 teaspoon chili powder, 1/2 teaspoon Mexican oregano, 1/4 teaspoon garlic powder, 1/4 teaspoon salt, and freshly cracked black pepper.

 I usually put the chicken breasts in the oven when the Mole starts to simmer.
 Remove the chicken from the brine and pat them dry.
 Melt 1 tablespoon of butter in a baking dish.
 Rub the chicken breasts in the butter and coat them generously with the seasoning mixture.
 Bake for 20 minutes or until the internal temp is 160F.

 Take a final taste of the Green Mole sauce before serving.
 I added another generous pinch of salt to this batch but keep in mind that it will depend on which stock you use.